 I want to share with you guys how I got started, what resources, blogs, and instagram accounts helped me, the easy plant based recipes I’ve made, the recipes I’ve found online that I liked and grocery lists for what plant based foods and products actually taste good.
 By the time I finish typing it out it would be the longest blog post ever so I’m going to make it into an e-book.
 Plus I think it would be pretty handy to have a pdf you could open on your phone with easy shopping lists & links to the best IG images, recipes, and blog articles from the experts out there.

 If you want to sign up to purchase my “beginners guide to plant-based for people who like to eat & don’t love to cook, e-book” then enter your email here.
-I am hoping to launch it by mid-March!
+I was hoping to launch by April 1st but quarantine really just took over.
+I am getting to it as soon as possible!

 For now, I’m going to answer a few of the most popular questions I have received from my Instagram stories.